What are electric planes?

 Are commercial electric planes already a reality?

-Rolls-Royce’s electric plane, ACCEL, or Spirit of Innovation, had a test flight in 2021, reaching a top speed of 555.9 km/h over three kilometers.
+Rolls-Royce’s electric plane, ACCEL, or Spirit of Innovation, had a test flight in 2021, reaching a top speed of 555.9 km/h over three kilometers (345 mph over 1.86 miles).
 The aircraft was propelled on its record-breaking runs by a 400kW electric powertrain and a power-dense propulsion battery pack.

 Are we far from having private electric jets?

 Most of the electric planes in research and development right now may be well-suited to the needs a private jet usually fills.
 They are small and able to make shorter flights.
-They may be slower, but as technology improves, electric passenger plans and private jets may be nearer than one might think.
+They may be slower than traditional jets, but as technology improves, electric passenger planes and private jets may be nearer than you might expect.

 How will this tech impact the future of commercial air travel?